sehyeager/ames_housing_project/README.md

 - Are `sklearn` methods used appropriately?

 **Presentation**
+- Is there a VIDEO PRESENTATION?  (go through zoom to create the presentation)
 - Is the problem statement clearly presented?
 - Does a strong narrative run through the presentation building toward a final conclusion?
 - Are the conclusions/recommendations clearly stated?